famjean/R_functions_depository/Meta-Analysis.md

 For maths and details on functions, see [Schartzer, Carpenter, and Rücker, 2014, book: Leta-Analysis with R, Springer](https://www.springer.com/gb/book/9783319214153)

++ For n.e, mean.e, sd.e, n.c, mean.c, sd.c, data, see ?meta::metacont.
++ p.miss.e: percentage of missing data in experimental arm If there is no missing data in study, put 0.
++ p.miss.c: percentage of missing data in control arm If there is no missing data in study, put 0.
++ data: An optional data frame containing the study information.
++ studlab: An optional vector with study labels.
++ mu.e: mean difference between missing group and observed group for the studies in the experimental arm.
++ nu.e: variance of differences between missing group and observed group for the studies in the experimental arm.
++ mu.c: mean difference between missing group and observed group for the studies in the control arm.
++ nu.c.c: variance of differences between missing group and observed group for the studies in the control arm.
++ rho: correlation between 1/ the average difference between missing group and observed group for the studies in the experimental arm, and 2/ between missing group and observed group for the studies in the control arm.
++ ...: arguments to pass to metacont.
+See ?meta::metacont.

+Details:
+  There are four strategies to deal with missing data.
+  + Fixed equal: mu.e = mu.c = a determined value (e.g. 8 or 20); nu.e = nu.c = 0 ; rho = 0
+  +
+  +
+  +

 ```r
 metacont.miss <- function(
   n.e, mean.e, sd.e, p.miss.e,